"New York Probate process"

 New York Probate Process

 The purpose of this guide is to help you understand the New York Probate process.
-Please note that Surrogate’s Courts are experiencing delays right now as a result of the current pandemic.
-Surrogate’s Courts are also now accepting petitions through e-filing.
+The pandemic, budget cuts, and staff shortages continue to cause delays in Surrogate’s Courts.
+Surrogate’s Courts are also accepting petitions through e-filing.

 Please watch THIS VIDEO for a quick and easy 5 step guide: